Export

 Note: Please leave enough margin when you want to append page header or footer.

-Note: You can also set per-document headers / footers using YAML Front Matter, after enabled “Read and overwrite export settings from YAML front matters” option in preferences panel.
+Note: You can also set per-document headers / footers using YAML Front Matter, after enabled “Read and overwrite export settings from YAML front matters” option in the Settings panel under Export -> PDF.
 Sample YAML front matters is like:

 ---